trambarhq/relaks-wordpress-example/README.md

 ![Welcome page](docs/img/front-page-new-story.png)

 To see the code running in debug mode, run `npm run watch`.
 The client-side code will be rebuilt whenever changes occurs.

+To populate your test site with dummy data, install the [FakerPress plugin](https://wordpress.org/plugins/fakerpress/).

 To shut down the test server, run `npm run stop-server`.
 To remove Docker volumes used by the example, run `npm run remove-server`.